Sanatani-Dhruv/laravel-termux/README.md

 ## Installation of this Project

-> Simplest and should work for most cases, first attempt might not get completed due to changes require in .env, changing env with your proper relational-db connection and re-run the below command will work
+> Simplest and should work for most cases, first attempt might not get complete setup, due to changes required in .env, changing .env with your proper relational-db connection and re-run the below command will work

 ```bash
 composer run setup
 ```

 ### Manual Process of installation
+> For those who understands what actually happens during startup of laravel project

 ```bash
 composer install # or 'composer update'